-We intend to fund our continuing operations through increased sales and issuance of debt or equity financing arrangements, which may be insufficient to fund expenditures or other cash requirements.
-On April 24, 2009, we closed an issuance of \$200,000 in convertible promissory notes due in October of this year.
-The funds generated from this short-term debt financing will assist us in meeting our cash needs in the near term.
-We plan to seek additional financing, however, in a private equity offering during July of 2009 to secure additional funding for operations.
-There can be no assurance that we will be successful in raising additional funding.
+Despite this funding there is no assurance that we will be successful in raising additional funding, if necessary.
 If we are not able to secure additional funding, the implementation of our business plan could be impaired.
 There can be no assurance that such additional financing will be available to us on acceptable terms or at all.
 In addition, we may incur higher capital expenditures in the future to expand our operations.
 We may from time to time acquire products and businesses complementary to our business.
 As a public entity, we may issue shares of our common stock and preferred stock in private or public offerings to obtain financing, capital or to acquire other businesses that can improve our performance and growth.
 To the extent that we seek to acquire other businesses in exchange for our common stock, fluctuations in our stock price could have a material adverse effect on our ability to complete acquisitions.